CGLab-GIST/cross-denoiser/README.md

 This is the official implementation for the paper titled **"Online Neural Denoising with Cross-Regression for Interactive Rendering"** in *ACM Transactions on Graphics (Proceedings of the SIGGRAPH Asia 2024)*.

+PyTorch version of the code is also available.
+Check out the [torch](https://github.com/CGLab-GIST/cross-denoiser/tree/torch) branch.

 ## ⚙️ Prerequisites

 ### 🖥️ Tested Environments